paulfblack/ozone_pollution_predictor/README.md

 # Ground Level Ozone Pollution Prediction
 This project attempts to predict ground level ozone pollution in the L.A. area using linear regression modeling and weather related data.
 This was done as part of a 2 week introduction to linear regression modeling during my 12 week stint at Metis' data science bootcamp in Chicago.
-Data was collected from wunderground.org and the EPA looking specifically at data pertaining to Los Angeles California from 2005 to 2016.
 The goal of this project was to teach students to seek out and collect their own data from the web and to expose data science students to machine learning techniques.

 **Tools Used:** BS4, Selenium, SKLearn, StatsModels, MatPlotLib, Seaborn, Pandas.